 The Editorial Board of the Virginia Tech Undergraduate Historical Review consists of a dedicated staff of Virginia Tech History Department faculty, graduate students, and undergraduate students.
 The Board of Editors are selected annually for a one year term.
-Interested applicants are encouraged contact the managing editor for information on editor openings and our selection process.
+Interested applicants are encouraged to contact the managing editor for information on editor openings and our selection process.

 Robert P. Stephens is an Associate Professor of History at Virginia Tech and Principal of the Honors Residential College.
 He is the author of Germans on Drugs: The Complications of Modernization in Hamburg (University of Michigan Press, 2007) as well as co-author of the NEH-funded Digital History Reader (www.dhr.history.vt.edu).
 He is currently working on a book on the history of drug addiction in film.

-Board of Editors
+Board of Undergraduate Editors